Dr. Nadia Yaqub

 Refereed Articles and Chapters

-“Utopia and Dystopia in Palestinian Circular Journeys from Ghassan Kanafani to Contemporary Film,” Journal of Middle East Literatures, 15, 3 Forthcoming, 2012.
+“Utopia and Dystopia in Palestinian Circular Journeys from Ghassan Kanafani to Contemporary Film,” Journal of Middle East Literatures, 15, 3.
+2012.

-“Azza Hassan and Impossible Filmmaking in Israel/Palestine,” Contemporary Cultures of Resistance in the Middle East: Literature, Cinema and Music.
+“Azza Hassan and Impossible Filmmaking in Israel/Palestine,” Resistance in Contemporary Middle Eastern Cultures: Literature, Cinema and Music.
 Ed.
-Karima Laachir.
-Forthcoming from Routledge, 2012.
+Karima Laachir and Saeed Talajooy.
+London: Routledge, 2012.

 “Paradise Now: Narrating a Failed Politics,” in Film and Politics in the Middle East and North Africa.
 Ed.
 Josef Gugler.
 University of Texas Press.
 2010.